assertpy/assertpy/README.md

 #### Dynamic Assertions on Objects

-When testing attribute of an object, the basic `assertpy` assertions can get a little verbose like this:
+When testing attributes of an object, the basic `assertpy` assertions can get a little verbose like this:

 ```py
 fred = Person('Fred','Smith')